dromara/sureness/README.md

 #### Implement Auth Exception Handling Process

 `sureness` uses exception handling process:
 1. If auth success, method - `checkIn` will return a `SubjectSum` object containing user information.
-2. If auth failure, method - `checkIn` will throw different types of auth exceptions, and users need to continue the subsequent process based on these exceptions.(like return the request response)
+2. If auth failure, method - `checkIn` will throw different types of auth exceptions.
+Users need to continue the subsequent process based on these exceptions.(like return the request response)

 Here we need to customize the exceptions thrown by `checkIn`, passed directly when auth success, catch exception when auth failure and do something: